+- (a) Formal Application Request for Disruptive Access.

-- a) Contractors or Teams requiring Disruptive Access are required to submit their Rail Corridor Access application request via the Network Access Planning Tool as per the timeframes/deadlines defined in Appendix A. RCAC will formally respond to Disruptive Access requests submitted within the Network Access Planning Tool within 20 working days of receipt.
+- (i) Contractors or Teams requiring Disruptive Access are required to submit their Rail Corridor Access application request via the Network Access Planning Tool as per the timeframes/deadlines defined in Appendix A. RCAC will formally respond to Disruptive Access requests submitted within the Network Access Planning Tool within 20 working days of receipt.
 This formal application shall include the following:

-- 1) Project name;
+- (A) Project name;

-- Point of Contact (POC);
+- (B) Point of Contact (POC);

-- 3) Date and Time;
+- (C) Date and Time;

-- 4) Subdivision;
+- (D) Subdivision;

-- 5) Mileage;
+- (E) Mileage;

-- 6) Tracks to be protected;
+- (F) Tracks to be protected;

-- 7) Hour by Hour breakdown of the Work;
+- (G) Hour by Hour breakdown of the Work;

-- 8) Equipment and required equipment moves;
+- (H) Equipment and required equipment moves;

-- 9) Type of Disruptive Access;
+- (I) Type of Disruptive Access;

-- 10) Operational Impacts and Restrictions; and
+- (J) Operational Impacts and Restrictions; and

-- 11) Location (Working Limits).
+- (K) Location (Working Limits);

-- b) Contractors or Teams that do not require Disruptive Access but would like to piggy back on a Disruptive Access are permitted to submit their access application request via NAPT as per Section 5.2(a)(i).
+- (ii) Contractors or Teams that do not require Disruptive Access but would like to piggy back on a Disruptive Access are permitted to submit their access application request via NAPT as per Section 5.2(a)(i).
 However, requests submitted after the T-35 week deadline, as defined in Appendix A, will not be guaranteed priority and may be declined if in conflict with a request submitted per the T-35 week deadline.
 Additionally, these requests will not have been part of the operational coordination and therefor may be impacted by Railway Operations.

-- c) Disruptive Access must align to the available Rail Corridor Access set out in the Engineering Access Statement and as per the Teams' Rail Corridor Access Plan.
+- (iii) Disruptive Access must align to the available Rail Corridor Access set out in the Engineering Access Statement and as per the Teams' Rail Corridor Access Plan.
 RCAC will work with the Service Design Team to review Disruptive Access requests are in compliance with the foregoing.

-5.2.2 Integrated Corridor Access Meetings.
+(b) Integrated Corridor Access Meetings.